Water System Operator Reimbursement Program

 Overview

-The Water System Operator Reimbursement Program is back!
+The Water System Operator Reimbursement Program is back for State Fiscal Year 2026 (July 2025 - June 2026)!

 The Operator Reimbursement Program was originally available from SFY2008 to SFY2013 for reimbursing operators for training-related costs.

 With the passing of the Bipartisan Infrastructure Law in November 2021, funding has been made available for assisting water systems in training their operators.
-The OpCert Program has available up to $80,000 to assist operators in obtaining relevant water-related training by way of reimbursing operators, cities, or utilities for costs associated with training, e.g., course registration fees, airfare, hotel accommodations, etc. Each operator will be allotted up to $1,000 for training cost reimbursements; however, with the limited funds, reimbursements will be processed on a first-come first-served basis.
+The OpCert Program has available up to $150,000 in FY26 (July 2025 - June 2026) to assist operators in obtaining relevant water-related training by way of reimbursing operators, cities, or utilities for costs associated with training, e.g., course registration fees, airfare, hotel accommodations, etc. Each operator will be allotted up to $2,000 for training cost reimbursements; however, with the limited funds, reimbursements will be processed on a first-come first-served basis.

 Funds Available for Reimbursement